UTShadow/furnace/README.md

 # Known Issues

+Caching data for post likes
+> despite asigned user id likes arent highlited in post route.
+In some cases count

+## Solved

 Problems with parallel routing in web browser:
 > After creating a modal window with parallel routing, its necessary to create a new .next file.